There are three things you should do to be a good channel maintainer in the dbt Slack community:

 - In tools channels, sharing customer stories and product updates is very okay in this channel because folks expect that when they join.
 However, please avoid any direct sales campaigns, pricing offers, etc.

-- If you have any questions/doubts about the Rules of the Road or Vendor Guidelines, please post a question in #ask-a-moderator about what sort of things the community expects from interactions with vendors.
+- If you have any questions/doubts about the Rules of the Road and Vendor Expectations, please post a question in #moderation-and-administration about what sort of things the community expects from interactions with vendors.

 - A reminder that we never DM anyone in Slack without their permission in public channel or some prior relationship.